dmitrykarpenko/dmitrykarpenko.github.io/_posts/2018-05-03-multiple-inheritance-of-DTOs-would-be-a-good-idea.md

   .FirstOrDefault(e => e.PersonId == wantedPersonId);

 // is true as EF holds a graph of fetched and mapped objects
-// and takes references from there bool doWeHaveAGraph = employee.Person == person;
+// and took both references from there bool doWeHaveAGraph = employee.Person == person;

 // one way of updating ...